sakthilkv/plentastic-app/README.md

 # ♻️ Plentastic

 **Plentastic** is a Flutter-based mobile app that rewards users for responsibly disposing of plastic waste.
 Users earn points by uploading images of collected plastic, which can later be redeemed for real-world rewards and coupons.
-Built entirely on **Flutter + Supabase**, it’s fast, scalable, and fully serverless.
+Built entirely on **Flutter + Flask**

 ---